 Ride the Steam Train to Swanage

-Jump on the Swanage Railway steam train from Corfe Castle into the centre of Swanage.
+Jump on the Swanage Railway steam train from Corfe Castle into the center of Swanage.
 You can even book a driving experience, where you get to drive and fire the engine.

-With fair-ground rides, crazy golf, amusements, a restored Victorian pier and lots of spots to treat yourself to an English afternoon tea, Swanage is a very typical English bucket and spade holiday destination.
-It’s also a great spot from which to organise diving, coasteering activities and jet-ski safaris.
+With fairground rides, crazy golf, amusements, a restored Victorian pier, and lots of spots to treat yourself to an English afternoon tea, Swanage is a very typical English bucket and spade holiday destination.
+It’s also a great spot from which to organize diving, coasteering activities, and jet-ski safaris.

 Go Rock-Pooling at Kimmeridge

-Continuing east along the stunning Jurassic Coast, make a slight detour south to Kimmeridge Bay, which lies within a marine Special Area of Conservation and boasts great rock-pooling, safe snorkelling and easy fossil hunting.
+Continuing east along the stunning Jurassic Coast, make a slight detour south to Kimmeridge Bay, which lies within a marine Special Area of Conservation and boasts great rock-pooling, safe snorkeling, and easy fossil hunting.

-There’s a Wild Seas Centre where you’ll find information about what you can see snorkelling and rock-pooling.
+There’s a Wild Seas Centre where you’ll find information about what you can see snorkeling and rock-pooling.
 Take rock shoes or jelly sandals and check the tides before going, you won’t be able to snorkel if the tide is high.

 The road to Kimmeridge Bay, past the village, is privately owned and charges a £5 vehicle toll to access the bay.
 You can park and walk down from the village for free, it’s around 0.7 miles and a 15 minute walk, although uphill on the way back.

 Lulworth Cove & Durdle Door

 The quaint, thatched village of West Lulworth is known as the gateway to the Jurassic Coast and is home to the famous Lulworth Cove, one of the world’s finest examples of a circular bay.
-No south coast trip would be complete without exploring Lulworth Cove and the neighbouring beaches.
+No south coast trip would be complete without exploring Lulworth Cove and the neighboring beaches.